ssardina-teaching/google-assignment-submission/README.md

 - By default, skipped submissions that already exist are not reported, use `--report-skip` for that.

-The browser will open to authorize the execution of the script.
+The first time, the browser will open to authorize the execution of the script.
 Make sure you log into the RMIT account.
+After that, a `credentials.txt` file will be saved that will be used next time for authentication.

 ## Building dirs from zip files